gracet37/module-one-final-project-guidelines-chicago-web-062419/README.md

 Description
 - User can search for recipes on the "Recipe Finder" app by keyword and calories.
 - The user can access different recipes and save their favorite recipes in their own "Favorites" directory.
+- Note, this application is manually seeded with data, therefore currently the application is restricted to the keyword search of "chicken"

 --------------